mattwilson02/mattwilson02/README.md

 ### Fun facts

-⚡️ I am passionate about Bitcoin and Freedom tech
+⚡️ I am passionate about Bitcoin and freedom tech

 🏃 I like to lift heavy and run far